LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 +++
 title = "Microsoft Teams step-by-step.
-How to organize and attend to Microsoft Teams calls and meetings" description = "Meetings in Teams include audio, video, and sharing.
-And because they&#8217;re online, you&#8217;ll always have meeting space and never need a room or projector.
+How to organize and attend Microsoft Teams calls and meetings" description = "Meetings in Teams include audio, video, and sharing.
+And because they're online, you'll always have meeting space and never need a room or projector.
 Teams meetings are a great way to come together with your colleagues and clients both inside and outside of your organization.
 You don’t need to be a member of an organization – or even have a Teams account! – to join a Teams meeting." date = 2019-04-05

 [taxonomies]